 Classify and identify security needs

 The next step is information classification, which means classifying the information and defining different security needs.
 To do the classification, you must evaluate aspects such as the value and sensitivity of the information, the legal requirements and the importance of the information for the business.
-A good way to determine how the classification should be done is to use a risk and safety analysis.
+A good way to determine how the classification should be done is to use a risk and security analysis.
 It helps you to quickly and efficiently map your current information security as well as your future needs.

-However willing you are to protect your information; it is not practical or financially justified to protect all information in the same way.
+However willing you are to protect your information, it is not practical or financially justified to protect all information in the same way.
 To secure the most valuable information, strict network segmentation is the best solution to use.
 This means that you create zones with different security levels.

 The security information policy helps you maintain security

 Based on the information classification, a security/information policy can also be established.
 By only allowing information exchange according to a well-defined information policy, it becomes easier to increase information security without compromising on functionality.
 The policy will act as your guide for information and security decisions and will help you to work continuously and systematically with your information security.